YilunAllenChen/SourceCodeSonificator/README.md

   * <https://github.com/RosemaryW>
   * s672wang@uwaterloo.ca

+This project can turn your source code into a piece of music.
+Supporting .java, .py, .cpp, and .c at the moment.

-Current master contains all the work done on Apr 5 and Apr 6, 2019 for the Horizon Hackathon.
+Current master branch contains all the work done on Apr 5 and Apr 6, 2019 for the Horizon Hackathon.
 We look forward to adding more features to existing product.

 Feel free to create issues, open PRs, and/or send us emails.